jkeiren/paritygame-generator/README.md

 * J.J.A.
 Keiren.
 [Benchmarks for Parity Games](http://dx.doi.org/10.1007/978-3-319-24644-4_9).
 [FSEN 2015](http://fsen.ir/2015), Lecture Notes in Computer Science 9392, Springer-Verlag, pp. 126-142, 2015.
 * J.J.A.
 Keiren.
 Benchmarks for Parity Games (extended version). [arXiv:1407.3121](http://arxiv.org/abs/1407.3121) [cs.LO]

-The generated games, and the corresponding data is available from the servers of the Open University in the Netherlands, you can download the following:
+The generated games, and the corresponding data is available from [figshare](https://figshare.com/articles/Parity_games/6004130).
+You can download the following:

-* [Model checking](http://www.open.ou.nl/jke/games/modelchecking.zip) Parity games encoding model checking problems.
+* [Model checking] Parity games encoding model checking problems.
-* [Equivalence checking](http://www.open.ou.nl/jke/games/equivchecking.zip) Parity games encoding equivalence checking problems.
+* [Equivalence checking] Parity games encoding equivalence checking problems.
+This comes in two files due to filesize restrictions on figshare.
-* [PGSolver](http://www.open.ou.nl/jke/games/pgsolver.zip) Parity games generated using PGSolver.
+* [PGSolver] Parity games generated using PGSolver.
 These include: random games, and games that are hard for certain algorithms.
-* [MLSolver](http://www.open.ou.nl/jke/games/mlsolver.zip) Parity games generated using MLSolver.
+* [MLSolver] Parity games generated using MLSolver.
 These are games that encode satisfiability and validity problems for modal logics.
-* [Data (yaml)](http://www.open.ou.nl/jke/games/data.yaml.zip) This is a file in YAML format that includes high-level information about *all* parity games described before.
+* [Data (yaml)] This is a file in YAML format that includes high-level information about *all* parity games described before.
 Detailed (structural) information about the games can be found as separate YAML files in the respectipe ZIP archives.
-* [Data (sqlite)](http://www.open.ou.nl/jke/games/data.sqlite.zip) This contains a database in SQLite format that was derived from the YAML files provided in the archives, and the previous data file.
+* [Data (sqlite)] This contains a database in SQLite format that was derived from the YAML files provided in the archives, and the previous data file.
 The sole purpose of this derived data is to enable efficient plotting of results.
 The plots in the paper have been based on this file.

-For the time being, the data is also available from [here](https://mega.co.nz/#F!YRxwXILY!MkV-ZEVMeVieHbgJZAf76w). *It is, however, recommended to use the links in the list above*.
+For the time being, the data is also available from [here](https://mega.co.nz/#F!YRxwXILY!MkV-ZEVMeVieHbgJZAf76w). *It is, however, recommended to use the link on figshare*.

 All parity games are in max parity game format, i.e. they are based on the assumption that even wins the game if the *greatest* priority that occurs infinitely often is even (opposed to min parity games in which the least priority is considered).